-- Note: the physical property density is what distributes petroleum in a reservoir. - Water is denser than oil and oil is denser than gas. - Therefore, when drilling into a petroleum trap, gas is encountered first followed by oil and then water. - Some reservoirs may have all three components, whereas only have two compone
+The physical property density is what distributes petroleum in a reservoir.

+Water is denser than oil and oil is denser than gas.
+Therefore, when drilling into a petroleum trap, gas is encountered first followed by oil and then water.

+Some reservoirs may have all three components, whereas some reservoirs may only have two components or one component.